 - 1 tsp maple syrup

-- 3 tbsp lime juice (or lemon) more if needed
+- 3 tablespoon lime juice (or lemon) more if needed

 - Several hours before making the dip, place the sunflower seeds in a small bowl, cover with water and leave to soak.

 - Bring a small pot of water to a boil on the stove.
 Peel and chop up the carrot into 1 inch pieces.
 Boil until fork tender and then drain.

 - In a food processor or blender, combine the drained and rinsed sunflower seeds, olive oil, water, chili powder, lime or lemon juice, sea salt, maple syrup and boiled carrot.
 Blend until totally smooth.

 - Taste the dip and adjust for seasonings as necessary.
 Add more lemon juice, maple syrup or salt if necessary until the dip is tangy and delicious.
 Enjoy!

 - In the photos I had doubled the recipe.

 - To get the dip really smooth, just keep blending and blending.

 If you make this recipe please leave a comment and give this recipe a rating!
 I aim to respond to every single comment.
 I am so grateful when you trust me and try one of my recipe creations in your own kitchen.
 I love to hear how it went!
 Let’s connect on Instagram and tag me in your food pics!